 If you haven’t considered H&M before, take a look at our curated line-up of top picks.
 And PLEASE do not think that you are somehow too old to shop here.
 You can shop wherever you want.

 What to Buy at H&M

 A few things to remember before we get started.

-1. If you are online, be sure to look at the image of the item they are selling individually.
-Otherwise, it is almost impossible to break down their styled outfits to see if something is wearable in your real life.
-Also, read the reviews, they are very helpful in deciding on the right size.
+1. Be sure to look at the image of just the item, not the outfit.
+Otherwise, it is almost impossible to break down their styled looks to see if something is wearable in your real life.

-2. I avoid their bottoms because there are better options available at other retailers.
+2. I avoid their bottoms for the most part because there are better options available at other retailers.
 I also shy away from many (not all) of their dresses.

-3. Where I think they do a wonderful job is knits, certain blouses, jackets, coats, novelty pieces, and accessories.
+3. Where I think they do an excellent job is knits, blouses, jackets, coats, novelty pieces, and accessories.